matteosox/nba/README.md

 ### Description

 This repo has three main parts:
-1) `pynba`: a Python package of stuff to analyze nba data.
+1) `pynba`: a Python package of stuff — utilities, data loaders/serializers, scripts — to analyze nba data.
 2) `notebooks`: a collection of Jupyter notebooks analyzing nba data using `pynba`.
 3) `app`: a Next.js web app hosted at [nba.mattefay.com](https://nba.mattefay.com), displaying the latest stats.